 Two factors that can put pressure on a $3 million retirement fund are medical costs and longer-than-expected lifespans.

 Healthcare costs tend to rise faster than general inflation, and retirees often face higher expenses as they age.
-Estimates suggest that a couple retiring at 65 could need several hundred thousand dollars to cover out-of-pocket medical expenses over their lifetime, not including the cost of long-term care.
-Services like assisted living or nursing home stays can add hundreds of thousands more, depending on the length of care required.
+Estimates from Fidelity suggest that a couple retiring at age 65 in 2025 will spend approximately $345,000 on health care and medical expenses in retirement, not including the cost of long-term care.
+1 Services like assisted living or nursing home stays can add hundreds of thousands more, depending on the length of care required.

 Longevity is another key consideration.
 While many retirees plan for around a 20- to 25-year retirement, it is increasingly common for one or both members of a couple to live into their 90s.
 That extends the period during which withdrawals, healthcare spending and lifestyle costs must be covered.